-The EMU to be strengthened to implement and manage the EMF will be structured to provide coordination, technical support and services during the environmental screening and preparation of EA, and implementation of the environmental mitigation measures.
+An EMU was established in accordance with the recommendation of original project, to provide coordination, technical support and services during the environmental screening and preparation of EA, and implementation of the environmental mitigation measures.
 Functions and the staffing responsibilities of EMU are listed in Table below.
-In order to effectively manage the EA process and EMP implementation, the EMU will be established and made operational as soon as possible.
-The XEN (Environment) and the two Assistant Engineers (Environment) could be selected from the existing GoB cadre and provided extensive training and exposure during the project implementation period to be able to undertake the assigned responsibilities effectively.
+In order to effectively manage the EA process and EMP implementation, the EMU was established and made operational as soon as possible.
+The XEN (Environment) and the two Assistant Engineers (Environment) were selected from the existing GoB cadre and provided extensive training and exposure during the project implementation period to be able to undertake the assigned responsibilities effectively.
+This process of structuring EMU will be continued through the RTIP-II (Additional Financing).